meteor/meteor/content/collections.md

 <h3 id="validation-error">The `ValidationError`</h3>

 What is a [`ValidationError`](https://github.com/meteor/validation-error/)?
 It's a special error that is used in Meteor to indicate a user-input based error in modifying a collection.
 Typically, the details on a `ValidationError` are used to mark up a form with information about what inputs don't match the schema.
-In the [methods article](methods.html), we'll see more about how this works.
+In the [methods article](methods.html#validation-error), we'll see more about how this works.

 <h2 id="schema-design">Designing your data schema</h2>

-Now you are familiar with the basic API of Simple Schema, it's worth considering a few of the constraints of the Meteor system that can influence the design of your data schema.
-Although generally speaking you can build a Meteor data schema much like any MongoDB data schema, there are some important differences.
+Now that you are familiar with the basic API of Simple Schema, it's worth considering a few of the constraints of the Meteor data system that can influence the design of your data schema.
+Although generally speaking you can build a Meteor data schema much like any MongoDB data schema, there are some important details to keep in mind.

-The most important consideration is due to the way that DDP communicates documents over the wire.
-The key thing to realize is that DDP sends changes to documents at the level of document *fields*.
+The most important consideration is related to the way DDP, Meteor's data loading protocol, communicates documents over the wire.
+The key thing to realize is that DDP sends changes to documents at the level of top-level document *fields*.
 What this means is that if you have large and complex subfields on document that change often, DDP can send unnecessary changes over the wire.

 For instance, in "pure" MongoDB you might design the schema so that each list document had a field called `todos` which was an array of todo items: